Easy Fresh Fig Cheesecake Recipe

 Frequently asked questions

 Cheesecake is a custard-like batter with cream cheese in it.
 So, it must be baked delicately.
-And, a water bath insulates the pan and ensure that the batter never gets overheated keeping that custard-like batter moist, soft, and silky.
+A water bath insulates the pan and ensures the batter never overheats, keeping it moist, soft, and silky.

 This baked cheesecake will keep in the fridge for 3 to 5 days.
-But, the fresh figs on top will start to lose their vibrance after a day.
+But the fresh figs on top will start to lose their vibrance after a day.
 So, it’s best to add the fruit on the day you want to serve it.
-Make sure to wrap leftovers well in cling wrap to prevent it from drying out.
+Make sure to wrap leftovers well in cling wrap to prevent them from drying out.

 Easy Fresh Fig Cheesecake Recipe